JetBrains/junie-guidelines/guidelines/python/django/guidelines-with-explanations.md

 - Handle exceptions gracefully with try/except blocks
 - Use `get_object_or_404` instead of manual exception handling
 - Implement proper pagination for list views

+**Explanation:**
+- If you prefer function-based or class-based views, add a line here about that

 ## URLs
 - Use descriptive URL names for reverse URL lookups